Gambling and Lotteries (Gambling Act 2005)

 The Gambling Commission is the regulator for gambling in Great Britain and it is responsible for issuing and transferring operating and personal licences for commercial gambling operators and personnel working in the industry.

-Gambling Premises Licences, Permits and Registration
+Gambling Premises licences, permits and registration

 As the Licensing Authority, Cheshire East Council have the powers to licence gambling premises as well as undertaking functions in relation to low stake gaming machines and a new system of temporary use notices to permit gambling for limited periods.

-Choose a link to apply for the licences and permits issued by the Council:
+Apply for the licences and permits issued by the Council:

 - Premises licences for any premises intending to provide gambling activities.
 Casinos, betting offices and race tracks, bingo clubs, adult gaming centres and family entertainment centres.
 We also issue Provisional Statements for premises not yet built.
 Track betting premises can also apply for occasional use notices.